git-pull/tao-of-tmux/manuscript/00-foreword.md

 This book was written for tmux 2.3, released September 2016.

-As of January 2017, it's pretty trivial for me to push out minor changes to this book on Leanpub and Amazon.
+As of January 2017, it's pretty trivial to push out minor changes to Leanpub.
+Kindle is a bit harder.

 tmux does intermittently receive updates.
 I've accommodated many of them over the past 5 or so years on my personal configurations as well as software